 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Accounting and bookkeeping lose their effectiveness when records are not kept accurately.
-When that happens, you leave your business vulnerable to losing money, being late on important bills, setting yourself up for headaches come tax season and more problems that can get in the way of a growing business.
+If you’re not keeping accurate records, your accounting and bookkeeping become much less effective.
+When that happens, you leave your business vulnerable to losing money and being late on important bills.
+This sets you up for major headaches come tax season and more problems that can get in the way of a growing business.

-It’s not just errors made when entering transaction data into a spreadsheet or failing to reflect that you paid a bill.
-Inaccurate financial tracking ultimately costs your business money and undermines your ability to plan for next month or beyond.
+It’s not just errors made when entering transaction data into a spreadsheet or failing to note that you paid a bill.
+Inaccurate financial tracking ultimately costs your business money and undermines your ability to plan for the next month or beyond.

-It’s essential that your accounting system – whether it’s just you and a spreadsheet or the persons hired to maintain your books – keep track of every transaction so that you can accurately gauge the health of your business.
+It’s essential that your accounting system – whether it’s just you and a spreadsheet or a bookkeeper – keeps track of every transaction so you can accurately gauge the financial health of your business.

 While it helps to have a financial professional handle your books, there is another opportunity to help you or your bookkeeper do their job better: an integrated accounting system.

-Small business owners often blur the line between their individual personal finances and those of their business.
+Small business owners often blur the line between their personal and business finances.
 It’s understandable, especially when a business is just beginning to find its footing.

-You head on over to Costco or Walmart and pick up some office supplies and, because you’re already there, add in a few on-sale items for your home.
+You go to Costco or Walmart to pick up some office supplies and, because you’re already there, get a few items for your home.

-It could also be a problem when you apply for a loan or a line of credit, as lenders want a complete and accurate snapshot of your business’s finances when they consider your loan application.
+Blurred lines between business and personal accounts could also be a problem when you apply for a loan or line of credit, as lenders want a complete and accurate snapshot of your business’s finances when they consider your loan application.

-If you’ve been using your business and personal bank accounts interchangeably, wean yourself off the habit.
-Open a separate business account.
+If you’ve been using your business and personal bank accounts interchangeably, break that habit.
+Open a separate business bank account.
 You’ll likely get some incentives to do so from the bank where you have your personal account.

-If you’re still using your own personal credit card for business purchases, apply for a business credit card.
-Major banks like JPMorgan Chase have cards that cater to small business owners and offer cash-back bonuses on purchases.
+If you’re using a personal credit card for business purchases, apply for a business credit card.
+Major banks like JPMorgan Chase have cards that cater to small business owners and offer cashback bonuses on purchases.

 Cash flow is essential to keeping a business operating from one day to the next.
-Billing or invoicing customers efficiently goes a long way toward ensuring that your revenue comes in on a timely basis so that you can tap into it for expenses, payroll and other needs.
+Billing or invoicing customers efficiently goes a long way toward ensuring that your revenue comes in promptly so you can tap into it for expenses, payroll, and other needs.

-But sometimes businesses that don’t have a good handle on the accounting end of their operations can fall well short of this.
-Invoicing gets delayed and, naturally, it takes that much longer for customers to pay, which may leave your business stretched thin to cover its own bills.
+Sometimes, businesses that don’t have a good handle on the accounting end of their operations can fall well short of sufficient cash flow.
+Invoicing gets delayed, and customers take longer to pay, leaving your business stretched thin to cover its bills.

-That doesn't just raise the possibility of being late on your own bills.
-Some 82% of U.S. business fail because of cash flow problems, according to Visual Capitalist.
+Being late paying your bills isn’t the only ramification of inefficient bill management.
+Some 82% of U.S. businesses fail because of cash flow problems, according to Visual Capitalist.
 Another 29% fail because they run out of cash altogether.

 To tune up your billing management, begin by invoicing your customers immediately after you’ve fulfilled your end of the transaction.

-Emailing an invoice is clearly an improvement over sending a bill by snail mail.
-For a quicker, more seamless process there’s also software that can send invoices to your customers automatically.
+Emailing an invoice is better than sending a bill by snail mail.
+For a quicker, more seamless process for collecting unpaid invoices, there’s also software that can send invoices to your customers automatically.

-Do-it-yourself tax software may be good for preparing a simple tax return, which could be a tempting solution for small businesses looking to save money on an accountant or other tax specialist.
+Do-it-yourself tax software may be suitable for preparing a simple tax return, so it can be an attractive solution for small businesses looking to save money on an accountant or other tax specialist.

-Even those tackling their small business tax filing using the DIY approach can stumble if they haven’t taken the steps along the way to properly document their company’s finances.
+If you’re tackling your business tax filing using the DIY approach, you may stumble if you haven’t taken steps along the way to document your company’s finances properly.

-No one enjoys struggling to piece together all manner of receipts and documents required to file an accurate tax return in April because they made the mistake of not being organized the other 11 months of the year.
-And that goes double for businesses, which must navigate a more complicated route to be in compliance with Uncle Sam’s increasingly complex tax laws.
+No one enjoys piecing together a year’s worth of receipts and documents in April because they were disorganized the other 11 months of the year.
+That goes double for businesses, which must navigate a more complicated route to comply with Uncle Sam’s increasingly complex tax laws.

-It's not surprising that while more than 93% of small businesses say they are very or somewhat confident in their ability to file their taxes accurately, nearly one-third also says they believe they end up paying too much come tax time, according to a survey by Clutch.
+In the Clutch survey, while more than 93% of small businesses said they are very or somewhat confident in their ability to file their taxes accurately, nearly one-third also said they believe they end up paying too much come tax time.

 Everyone gets complacent about receipts and records now and again.
-The best approach is to minimize errors and oversights by ensuring that your business is using an accounting system that seamlessly tracks company expenses, payroll and other basic components of your business’s profit and loss statement.
+The best approach is to minimize errors and oversights by ensuring that your business uses an accounting system that seamlessly tracks company expenses, payroll, and other fundamental components of your business’s profit and loss statement.

-Enlisting a qualified tax professional to check in periodically and do tax-related organizing sweeps of your business can also help spot potential savings or even things that your business could be doing differently well before the tax year is over.
+Enlisting a qualified tax professional to check in periodically and do tax-related organizing sweeps of your business can help you spot potential savings and things your business could be doing differently well before the tax year is over.